lrotermund/blog/content/posts/mastering-microservices.md

 is only the {{< abbr "ID" "Identification; In the field of computer science, usually a sequential number, or a unique string of characters.
 Used to identify and reference an entity." >}}
 or {{< abbr "IRI" "Internationalized Resource Identifier" >}}.

-Using the the {{< abbr "ID" "Identification; In the field of computer science, usually a sequential number, or a unique string of characters.
+Using the {{< abbr "ID" "Identification; In the field of computer science, usually a sequential number, or a unique string of characters.
 Used to identify and reference an entity." >}}
 or {{< abbr "IRI" "Internationalized Resource Identifier" >}}, other modules can in turn load the data from a versioned {{< abbr "API" "Application Programming Interface" >}}.
 The form of the data it receives back is known, unlike the payload of an event message.